IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Reworked Sword of a Thousand Truths: larger sprite hitbox, 10 less damage

+-Reworked Braxsaw: axe power greatly reduced, so it doesn't consume as much Electric Charge with the Power Tools upgrade

 -Buffed Glass Sword: increased damage by 1

+-Buffed Novite Drill: was extremely slow, is now on par with the Novus Pickaxe

 -Buffed Prismic Arrow/Bullet: Chance to not consume secondary ammo has increased to 66% from 33%